Last updated: 2024-07-04

 For our example we want to find CarParts that match our search parameters.
 For this purpose, a date range can be specified within which the spare part must have been released.
 In addition, a list of supplierIDs can be specified to further narrow down the result.

 To enable this query, we first create the Data Objects in the respective tab.
 Later on we will select them at our endpoint, thus describing the JSON structure of the POST request.
-We start with the object "DateRange" and the two fields "releaseAfter" and "releaseBefore" (OffsetDateTime).
+We start with the object "DateRange" and the two fields "releaseAfter" and "releaseBefore" with type OffsetDateTime.

 Creating the DateRange object for our example endpoint